mel3kings/snippets-library/scripts/sonar/readme.md

 - default user/pw is admin/admin

 ## Create token and sonar.properties
-1. this is found under user management > Account > Security > Generate Token
+1. this is found under Account (Icon from upper right) > Security > Generate Token ( you need this in running sonar scanner)
-2. Under your project that you want to scan, create `sonar-project.properties`, name is crucial
+2. Under your project that you want to scan, create `sonar-project.properties`, file name is crucial
 ```
 # must be unique in a given SonarQube instance
 sonar.projectKey=my:project